-The flags represent the national identity of each country.
+The Oceanian flags represent the national identity of each country.
 Each color has a meaning in the history of nations.
-Oceanian flags vary on color and meaning.
+The flags from Oceania vary on color and meaning.
 On this page, I list all flags of Oceania & Pacific and their colors.

 Oceania National Flags